laravel-liberu/documentation/docs/frontend/filters.md

 - `"custom"` - min: your-choice, max: your-other-choice
 - `"all"` - min: null, max: null

-### bulma/EnsoDateIntervalFilter
+### bulma/LiberuDateIntervalFilter

-This Bulma styled date interval filtering component, built on top of the liberu date filter version of the component is designed to be used within the **Enso ecosystem**, requiring less configuration from the dev.
+This Bulma styled date interval filtering component, built on top of the liberu date filter version of the component is designed to be used within the **Liberu ecosystem**, requiring less configuration from the dev.

 #### Props